electricobjects/FeedCache/README.md

 **Define your model**

 First, you must make whatever items you want to view conform to the FeedItem protocol, which ensures it conforms to NSCoding and is Hashable.
-It is important to override `isEqual()`, as this is what FeedKit uses to determine which items should be inserted or deleted.
+It is important to override `isEqual()`, as this is what FeedCache uses to determine which items should be inserted or deleted.
 By default `isEqual()` compares objects' memory addresses, but we want it to compare hash values that are computed from properties:

 ```swift
 class TestItem: NSObject, FeedItem{